 Candidates who have successfully met the required admissions selection criteria may receive an invitation to visit KYCO for an interview.
-This will allow the candidate to visit our campus, participate in a tour, meet campus leaders (i.e. Financial Aid), and most importantly meet the faculty they could spend the next four years learning from.
+This will allow the candidate to visit our campus, participate in a tour, meet campus leaders, and faculty.
 Your interview will also give our faculty additional time to assess both your academic and non-academic qualifications.